LukasKastern/lukaskastern.github.io/index.md

     <td>
 * Developed gameplay code as the sole software developer on top of Unity's data-oriented technology stack

-* Build various tools to aid level designers in findings and optimizing performance hotspots
+* Built various tools to aid level designers in finding and optimizing performance hotspots

-* Used azure and playfab to integrate player profiles, economy (in-game items), matchmaking and container based game servers
+* Used Azure and Playfab to integrate player profiles, economy (in-game items), matchmaking and container based game servers

 * Customized various Unity packages to workaround and fix bugs in the experimental data-oriented stack